-9. Proctored Testing: A system of proctored testing has been established and communicated to instructors who teach eLearning courses.
-All courses require two proctored testing at an approved site.
-The instructions for scheduling proctored exam appointments are located on the MDCC eLearning webpage.
+9. Proctored Testing: A system of proctored testing has been established and communicated to students who take eLearning courses.
+Each course requires two in person proctored test at an approved site.
+The instructions for scheduling proctored exam appointments are located in each course and is available on the eLearning website